 - 1. Demonstrate competence of written communication in the form of a formal Lab Report. - 2.
 Demonstrate a mastery of a broad set of biological knowledge by recognizing correct answers to questions on exams. - 3.
 Follow technical instructions and demonstrate the use of technology in methods required to successfully perform laboratory experiments. - 4.
 Demonstrate mastery of interpretation of scientific data by successfully creating a graph from obtained data. - 5.
-Demonstrate a knowledge of notable female scientists.
+Demonstrate a knowledge of diversity in a classroom assignment.